apache/jackrabbit-oak/oak-run/README.md

     * recovery        : Run a _lastRev recovery on a MongoMK repository
     * resetclusterid  : Resets the cluster id
     * restore         : Restore a backup of an Oak repository.
+    * revisions       : Revision GC on a DocumentMK
     * server          : Run the Oak Server.
     * tarmkdiff       : Show changes between revisions on TarMk
     * tarmkrecovery   : Lists candidates for head journal entries